dwcoder/MM-The-Gearmaker/Characterbooks/CEO.md

 ### =PM=
 You corroborated with the CEO to spy on Wilbur.
 You found out that the French had contacted Wilbur and were offering him a research position, with practically unlimited funding.
-The Prime minister wasn't happy about this, and due to his earlier decision to block many of Wilbur's requests for funding.
-The Prime Minster was in an awkward position, he would either have to admit that he was wrong to reject Wilbur's initial requests, or keep on blocking him.
+The Prime minister wasn't happy about this, and due to =his PM= earlier decision to block many of Wilbur's requests for funding, =he PM= was in an awkward position. =He PM= would either have to admit that =he PM= was wrong to reject Wilbur's initial requests, or keep on blocking him.
 Both of these would be politically unpopular.
 Perhaps it would all be better if Wilbur went away?

 ### =Narco heir=